vibbits/training-material/topics/git-introduction/tutorials/3_first_commit/tutorial.md

 <center><img src="../../images/conceptual_areas_push.png" /></center>

-# 2. Create a new repository
-There are two ways of initializing a new Git repository.
+There are two ways of **initializing a new Git repository**:
+- Clone a GitHub repository (from GitHub): see Section 2
+- Initialize Git on a folder on your computer: see Section 4
+Both options will work fine and depends on your preferences or maybe the situation of the project.
 The first option can be used if you're about to start a new project, the second option can be used when you already have some files in a project which you now want to start version controlling.

-## 2.1 Creating a repository from GitHub
+# 2. Create a new repository from GitHub

 Go to your GitHub homepage and click the '+' icon in the upper right corner.
 The following screen will pop up.